 As North Carolina transitions its Medicaid and NC Health Choice programs from a predominantly fee-for-service delivery system to managed care, the North Carolina Department of Health and Human Services (the Department) is focused on building robust and effective models for managing beneficiaries' comprehensive needs through care management.
 Tailored Care Management is North Carolina's specialized care management model targeted toward individuals with a behavioral health condition (including both mental health and substance use disorders), intellectual/developmental disability (I/DD), or traumatic brain injury (TBI).
-The model will be available to all NC Medicaid beneficiaries who meet the eligibility criteria, unless they are receiving a duplicative service.
-All members enrolled in a Behavioral Health and Intellectual/Developmental Disability Tailored Plan (Tailored Plan) are considered eligible for Tailored Care Management.
-In addition, individuals enrolled in NC Medicaid Direct who meet the model's eligibility criteria will have the opportunity to access Tailored Care Management through their Prepaid Inpatient Health Plan (PIHP).
+The model is available to all NC Medicaid beneficiaries who meet the eligibility criteria, unless they are receiving a duplicative service.
+All members who will be enrolled in a Behavioral Health and Intellectual/Developmental Disability Tailored Plan (Tailored Plan) are considered eligible for Tailored Care Management.
+In addition, individuals enrolled in NC Medicaid Direct who meet the model's eligibility criteria have the opportunity to access Tailored Care Management through their Local Management Entity/Managed Care Organization (LME/MCO), which covers behavioral health and I/DD services for people in NC Medicaid Direct through a health plan called a Prepaid Inpatient Health Plan (PIHP).

 The Department strongly believes that care management should be provider-based and performed at the site of care, in the home or in the community, through face-to-face interaction between beneficiaries, providers, and care managers.
-Provider-based care management will promote whole-person care, foster high-functioning integrated care teams, and drive towards better health outcomes.
+Provider-based care management promotes whole-person care, foster high-functioning integrated care teams, and drive towards better health outcomes.

-While it is not a requirement of Tailored Care Management that provider organizations provide co-located or integrated services, the model will require provider organizations to coordinate physical health, behavioral health, 2 I/DD and TBI services.
+While it is not a requirement of Tailored Care Management that provider organizations provide co-located or integrated services, the model requires provider organizations to coordinate physical health, behavioral health, I/DD and TBI services.
 The Department recognizes that integrating physical and behavioral health care while addressing nonmedical factors that impact an individual's heath is a major change and will take time to implement.
 The Department's vision is that Tailored Care Management will provide the "glue" for integrated care, fostering coordination and collaboration among care team members across disciplines and settings.
-Through the Tailored Care Management model, providers and Tailored Plans/PIHPs will be asked to work closely together in new and innovative ways.
+Through the Tailored Care Management model, providers and Tailored Plans / LME/MCOs are asked to work closely together in new and innovative ways.

-The Department is investing in the Tailored Care Management model to support the major changes ahead by pursuing the Health Home State Plan option for the model as described below, which will enable the Department to obtain enhanced federal matching funds.
-Subject to available funding, the Department will also provide "capacity building" funding for provider organizations that will provide Tailored Care Management.
-More details on this opportunity can be found in the Department's Updated Guidance on Tailored Care Management, Capacity Building Program webpage.
+The Department has invested in the Tailored Care Management model to support the major changes ahead by pursuing the Health Home State Plan option for the model as described below, which will enable the Department to obtain enhanced federal matching funds.
+The Department has also provided "capacity building" funding for to certified Tailored Care Management providers in certification rounds one and two.
+The Department designed the capacity building program to allow providers to receive some "startup" funding for important capacity building activities.
+The Department does not currently have plans to offer capacity building funds to any future certification rounds.
+For additional details on capacity building, see the Department's Capacity Building webpage.

-1 Tailored Plans are fully integrated managed care plans providing the full range of physical health, BH, I/DD, TBI, LTSS, pharmacy, and unmet health-related resource needs services.
+&lt;sup>1 Tailored Plans are fully integrated managed care plans providing the full range of physical health, BH, I/DD, TBI, LTSS, pharmacy, and unmet health-related resource needs services.
 Tailored Plans are targeted toward individuals with significant behavioral health disorders, I/DDs, and TBI.

-2 Throughout this manual and throughout the design of Tailored Care Management, the Department is using the term "behavioral health" to encompass both mental health and substance use disorder services.
+&lt;sup>2 Throughout this manual and throughout the design of Tailored Care Management, the Department is using the term "behavioral health" to encompass both mental health and substance use disorder services.